EnglishSpanish

 A cut is made through the bone to allow it to be realigned.
 Wire or pin fixation could be required.

-After surgery, you will receive instructions regarding the care of your dressings, your level of activity and weight-bearing.
-As with all foot surgery, rest and elevation can help reduce pain and swelling.
+After surgery, you will receive instructions regarding the care of your dressings, your level of activity, and weight-bearing.
+As with all foot surgery, rest and elevation play an important role in reducing pain and swelling.

 Skip to content